qala-io/datagen/README.md

 Datagen
 -------

-Generates random data (numbers, strings, dates) - mostly to facilitate [Randomized Testing](http://qala.io/blog/randomized-testing.html).
+Java library to generate random data (numbers, strings, dates) - to facilitate [Randomized Testing](http://qala.io/blog/randomized-testing.html).
 It has 2 types of APIs - flexible and the shorthand:
 ### Strings